jooy2/vitepress-sidebar/README.md

 **VitePress Sidebar** is a plugin for **[VitePress](https://vitepress.vuejs.org)** that automatically configures and manages the sidebar of your page with simple settings.

 - ⚡️ Optimized for the latest version of **VitePress**
-- ⚡️ Zero dependency packages
 - ⚡️ Easy and versatile sidebar customization
 - ⚡️ Lightweight bundle file size
 - ⚡️ TypeScript support

 ## Demo & Real-world Uses

-VitePress Sidebar is utilized in a variety of project environments, including my own web services.
+**VitePress Sidebar** is utilized in a variety of project environments, including my own web services.
 An example homepage can be found here: https://til.jooy2.com

 To explore packages used other than: https://github.com/jooy2/vitepress-sidebar/network/dependents